giantswarm/kubernetes-registry/docs/index.md

 $ kubectl --namespace registry port-forward $REGISTRY_POD_NAME 5000:5000
 ```

+__Note:__ This only works if you run `kucectl` and `docker` on the same host, like in Linux.
+On Mac or Windows, Docker usually runs inside a VM, so you would need to install, configure, and run the above `kubectl` command inside that VM.

 You can then use your local docker client to push images to `localhost:5000`.